The Beat Room: October 1965–December 1966 - UK and Dutch TV programmes

-An AVRO Dutch programme, 'Felicity', based around Flick Colby was made in May and shown on 6 September 1966.
+An AVRO Dutch programme, Felicity, based around Flick Colby was made in May and shown on 6 September 1966.
 This was an entrant to the Munich film festival.

-The appeared on the ATV Dickie Valentine show in July–August 1966.
+The appeared on the ATV Dickie Valentine Show in July–August 1966.
 Lesley Judd also appeared in this programme.

 However the Dutch performances led to a dispute over wages and allowances for the UK-based dancers, and in December 1966, all the dancers except South quit, forming Pan's People.

-January 1967-May 1968 - Dutch TV programmes
+January 1967–May 1968 - Dutch TV programmes

-Following the walk-out of the now Pan's People dancers, six Dutch dancers are recruited in open auditions, and with Diane South as both dancer and choreographer, the group continued to appear on Dutch TV shows.
+Following the walk-out of the now Pan's People dancers, six Dutch dancers were recruited in open auditions, and with Diane South as both dancer and choreographer, the group continued to appear on Dutch TV shows.

 The original lineup in January 1967 was: